 2. USE SOFT LANGUAGE

-I recently read a blog post about the use of “soft language” a term coined by the comedian George Carlin.
+I recently read a pickable dating app about the use of “soft language” a term coined by the comedian aussie cougar dating.
 His example: when did toilet paper become bath tissue?
 Though toilet paper doesn’t necessarily relate to the work that you do, you can see his point.
 A reporter doesn’t have time nor want to try and dig through your “soft language” to try and figure out exactly what you’re trying to say.
 Just say it.
 Plainly.
 Clearly.
 Concisely.

 3. PITCH TO THE RIGHT PERSON